This is a guest post by Raj Subrameyer

 - Volunteer to automate a simple functionality in the system with the help of another experienced tester

 - Attend lunch-and-learn sessions and conferences to learn from other experienced professionals

 - Read articles and blog posts on various technical aspects that are relevant to your project

 Exploration is the key here.
 Just like with learning any new skill, only exploration will help us discover our true passions and interests.

 Also, it is important to remember that writing code is just one aspect of testing that could make your job easier.
 There is more to testing than being technical, such as thinking about different user personas, identifying high-risk areas, grooming stories to get more clarity on the feature being developed, performing exploratory testing, maintaining different artifacts for future reference, raising concerns about features that do not have enough testing completed, identifying patterns in production issues, helping to reprioritize testing, and mentoring other team members on testing approaches, tools, and techniques.

 Non-technical testers still add immense value to teams.
-But if you do decide that it would benefit you and your career to acquire more technical skills, take a measured approach to becoming a more technical tester.
+But if you do decide that it would benefit you and your career to acquire more technical skills, take a measured approach to become a more technical tester.